Shaz Khan

-Life and career
+Early life and education

 Khan was born in Oxnard, California to Muslim parents, Nasir and Huma, from Islamabad, Pakistan.
-He belongs to a military family: his grandfather was an air commodore in the Pakistan Air Force, while his uncle is also an air commodore and "one of the top F16 pilots of his generation."
+He belongs to a family with military background: his maternal grandfather was an air commodore in the Pakistan Air Force, while his maternal uncle is also an air commodore as well "one of the top F16 pilots of his generation."

 He spent his childhood between Pakistan and the United States, eventually settling in the suburbs of Philadelphia.
 After high school, Khan ended up attending Pennsylvania State University, where he also boxed for the college team, completing a Bachelor of Science in finance.
 He worked for a Fortune 500 company in the banking industry, though it would only last a few years.
 Khan ultimately left his stable job to pursue acting in New York City.

+Career

+United States

 The next few years were spent attending the Actors Studio Drama School at Pace University, completing a Master of Fine Arts in acting.
 During this time, he worked in numerous plays and independent films, building his experience.
 Khan established a reputation for doing whatever it took to immerse himself in a character.
 For his thesis play Hello Out There, he drove to a ghost town in Texas to do research, sleeping overnight in the haunted jail by himself.
 For the short film Flutter, Khan spent a month getting into the physiological state to play a young cancer patient, including losing 25 pounds and shaving his head and eyebrows.
 He also ventured into some experimental work by making his own series of short films, writing characters for himself while he was auditioning for roles.
-Among them was a young sadistic Oscar Wilde in Importance of Earnest as well as a deluded boxer Ibby in Say It Ain't So.
+Among them was a young sadistic Oscar Wilde in The Importance of Being Earnest as well as a deluded boxer Ibby in Say It Ain't So.

 Even though he made his Pakistan TV debut in Mehreen Jabbar's 2012 drama Mata-e-Jaan Hai Tu with the little role of lawyer Vicky, followed by another minor role as David in Momina Duraid's Zid, his break occurred on a trip to Pakistan where he secured the lead role in the international feature film Moor, directed by Jami.
 He spent a month in a village in Balochistan, observing the behaviors of local Pashtuns to find the physicality of his character, and learning to speak Urdu in their dialect.
 The film was hailed as one of the most critically acclaimed features in Pakistan, with Newsline Magazine claiming it as one of the best films Pakistan has ever made.
 The film was selected as the Pakistani entry for the Best Foreign Language Film at the 88th Academy Awards.
 It was in contention as one of the dark horse contenders but didn't receive a nomination.
 He shared the screen with established actors Hameed Sheikh and Samiyah Mumtaz.
 It was his debut in the Pakistani film industry.